daler/pybedtools/docs/source/FAQs.rst

 "I'm getting an empty BedTool"
 ------------------------------
 Check to make sure you're not consuming a BedTool generator.
-Note that :meth:`BedTool.filter` and :meth:`BedTool.each` return generator BedTool object.
+Note that :meth:`BedTool.filter` and :meth:`BedTool.each` will return a generator BedTool object.
 Keep in mind that checking the length of a generator BedTool will completely consume it.